KamiQuasi/bullseyebaking/content/_index.md

 Deadlines
 ----------
-- All Christmas orders must be submitted by **Saturday, December 15th** for delivery or pick-up.
+- All Christmas orders must be submitted by **Saturday, December 12th** for delivery or pick-up.
-- Orders must be placed at least **10 days in advance**
+- Orders must be placed at least **10 days in advance** of desired pick-up or delivery
 - Capacity is limited, so order sooner rather than later
 - Delivery or Pick-up will be available until **December 24th at 10:00am**